 “You can’t meet emotion with reasoned facts or data.
 You can only meet emotion with emotion, and move people with you,” says Helio Fred Garcia, a professor of crisis management at New York University.
 “The most helpful statement begins with acknowledgement of people’s anxieties and uncertainty.
 Then outline the big picture and action items.”2

 As an example, in the earliest days of the pandemic, Beyond the Arc compared various airline emails from a CX perspective.
 The most engaging communications lead with compassionate understanding about unsettling changes, before outlining their new strategies.
 By comparison, the airlines that launched right into how they’re addressing issues seemed almost off-putting in their lack of emotion.
 That difference can influence people’s impression of the brand.

 - Keep it simple.
 In times of crisis, people are overloaded with information.
 Processing everything can be challenging, so people may get confused more easily or pay even less attention to details.3 Keep your messaging simple with concise key takeaways that clearly stand out.

 - Reach out in waves.
-As we’ve seen with this pandemic, areas less impacted are sometimes more resistant to taking recommended precautions.
+Often the people less impacted by whatever is going on tend to pay less attention or push back.
 It’s a typical response that people resist change if it doesn’t seem relevant to them.
 But your company may be sharing important updates that have all your customers’ best interests in mind.
 So you may need to engage different customers at different times (and in different ways), based on where they are in the overall cycle of the crisis experience.

 Again, you could use personas to identify customer segments and prioritize by level of impact.
 That can help you define a communications plan in terms of how many waves you’ll need, the most relevant timing, and the most engaging way to reach out based on different personas and customer relationships.